 Do you have a clear grasp of the downstream effects that sunsetting the feature will create - such as contractual agreements, perception in the marketplace, or product dependencies?

-Remember that while sunsetting features can be painful, not sunsetting it can be deadly to your .
+Remember that while sunsetting features can be painful, not sunsetting them can be deadly to your company.

 It’s a tough decision - but it’s a decision that only you as a product manager can make.

 Penny Yuan is a Sr. Product Manager at Poll Everywhere.

 Alan is a community member on the Product Manager HQ Slack community.